 Along with critically injuring two civilians, Metta's careless apology grazed the thigh of James Harden.
-Harden, a key component to his team's success, is still recovering from the concussion he received after Metta's thoughtless celebration and is now pleading for World Peace to bring an end to the suffering.
+Harden, a key component to his team's success, is still recovering from the concussion he received on the wrong end of Metta's thoughtless celebration and is now pleading for World Peace to bring an end to the suffering.

 "I just need it to stop," said Harden in a statement issued from an undisclosed location.
-"Stop celebrating, stop apologizing, stop getting into fistfights with Detroit, just stop."
+"Stop celebrating, stop apologizing, stop getting into fistfights with Detroit, just please, Ron, stop."

 Police are awaiting Artest's next round of strange, half-apologetic round of tweets to determine whether or not to make an arrest for the errant apology.